 We are often asked how coaches can teach players to be more aggressive.
 SoccerHelp believes that hustling and aggressive play are two of the most important things you can teach.
 Simply stated, the players who hustle and play aggressively will have more satisfaction and enjoyment from playing than those who don't.
 Now, we aren't talking about encouraging dirty, dangerous or unfair play, we're only talking about encouraging players to hustle, be brave and do their best.
 Some of my favorite Fullbacks were small players who lacked skill, speed or much athletic ability, but they were tough and brave and wouldn't back down from anyone.
 Following are some ideas for your consideration and Practice Games that teach hustling and aggressive play:

 Teach your players that it is good to be brave, tough and aggressive.
 One of the most important things you can do is to encourage your players and praise them when they are brave and tough.
 Try to do so in a positive way, such as: "Way to hustle Mary!" or, "Win the ball Matt, you can do it!" or, "Way to fight for the ball Tommy!"
-One idea that SoccerHelp subscribers have had good luck with is to give rewards for tough, brave play (see "Letters From Coaches & More Soccer Formations & Soccer Positions" number 2).
-For example, ask several of the moms to cut stars out of gold, silver or red iron-on fabric and give them to the players who play tough.
-(The players can iron the stars on their jersey sleeves).
-Or, give out small iron-on soccer ball patches or anything you think your players might like.
-Most players love to earn these types of rewards.
+One idea that SoccerHelp subscribers have had good luck with is to give rewards for tough, brave play.
+Many coaches give either a B for Bravery patch or a red soccer ball patch that they call a "Blood Patch".
+See Motivational Soccer Patches

 SoccerHelp Premium Practice Games Teach Hustling, Aggressive Play, Winning The Ball and the Desire To Win.
 SoccerHelp Premium Practice Games involve competition, pressure and winning and losing.
 Our Practice Games teach hustling, aggressive play, winning the ball and the desire to win.
 Players learn they must hustle and play hard or they will lose.
 In these respects, SoccerHelp Practice Games simulate real "match" conditions and encourage players to hustle and perform soccer activities under pressure at "game speed".
-This will help teach players to do their best and that winning is fun.
-We believe it is important to teach players to "do their very best and give it their all", and that although we don't like to lose, it's okay to lose if we've done our very best, and we're good sports whether we win or lose.
 Click here to try 10 free SoccerHelp Practice Games

-- We also strongly recommend you play the "Dribble Across A Square Game" (Premium version) 3 times to start each practice and ask each player his or her score at the end of each game.
+We also strongly recommend you play the "Dribble Across A Square No Lines Game" 3 times to start each practice and ask each player his or her score at the end of each game.
 This will let you monitor each player's progress.
 This is the single best game you can play.
 I promise you that your players will develop outstanding dribbling skills and exceptional "field vision" and "field awareness" if you play this game a lot.
 It isn't the most fun game, and your players may complain a little, but it is worth it.
 As your players see that the game is causing them to improve, they won't complain about it.
 You will see dramatic improvement after 4 or 5 practices.
 Being able to dribble and shield the ball is critical.
 Your players will have a lot more confidence and will play with more enthusiasm if they know they can dribble and protect the ball.
 One of the great things about the "Dribble Across A Square Game" is that it is "self-teaching" and playing the game teaches players how to "control dribble", "speed dribble", "shield the ball" and turn.
-See "How To Teach Soccer Dribbling" for more ideas and games that teach dribbling.